 Stewart Carter is Executive Editor of the Historic Brass Society Journal and former Editor of Historical Performance, the journal of Early Music America.
 He is also General Editor of Bucina: The Historic Brass Society Series.
 He has edited two collections of essays, A Performer's Guide to Seventeenth-Century Music (New York: Schirmer Books, 1997) and Perspectives in Brass Scholarship: Proceedings of the International Early Brass Symposium, Amherst 1995 (Stuyvesant, NY:Pendragon, 1997).
 He has contributed articles to Early Music,Performance Practice Review, Historical Performance, Historic Brass Society Journal, Early Brass Journal, A Performer's Guide to Renaissance Music, and Women Composers through the Ages (vol. 2).
 He has edited two volumes of the music of Isabella Leonarda for the series Recent Researches in the Music of the Baroque Era (Madison, WI: A-R Editions).
 In 2001 he received the Christopher Monk Award from the Historic Brass Society, for outstanding service to the early brass field.
 Carter is an active performer on recorder and sackbut.
 He has performed throughout the United States as well is in Europe and Taiwan.
 In the spring of 2000 he was guest lecturer and early music ensemble director at National Sun-Yat Sen University in Taiwan.
 Carter has taught early wind instruments at early music workshops throughout the United States, including the Amherst Early Music Festival/Workshop and the Mideast Recorder Workshop.
 He received the PhD degree in musicology from Stanford University.
 Carter teaches music theory, music history, and trombone at Wake Forest, and also directs the Collegium Musicum.

-He is director of Lauda Musicam of Atlanta and teaches private recorder and French horn lessons in the Atlanta area.
-Previously, he has served on the faculty of the Atlanta Early Music Alliance Mid-Winter Workshop and has taught recorder workshops through the Atlanta Recorder Society, the Birmingham Recorder Society, and the Memphis Flute Society.
-Miller performs most frequently with Ritornello Baroque Ensemble, but often collaborates with modern instrumentalists when performing his favorite works--contemporary chamber music for recorder.
-He works closely with composer Timothy Broege and is currently working on a compact disc recording of the recorder music of Broege.
+Jody is director of Lauda Musicam of Atlanta and teaches private recorder lessons in the Atlanta area.
+Previously, he has served on the faculty of the Atlanta Early Music Alliance Mid-Winter Workshop and has taught recorder workshops throughout the country.
+He is Music Director of the Mountain Collegium Early Music Workshop and will serve on the faculty for the Amherst Spring Workshop in March 2020.
+Miller performs with Amethyst Baroque Ensemble, but often collaborates with modern instrumentalists when performing his favorite works--contemporary chamber music for recorder.
+He recently performed a concert with composer Timothy Broege, who has written several pieces for Jody.